moj-analytical-services/NLP-guidance/README.md

 # Natural Language Processing guidance
-This repo contains thoughts and guidance about the use of Natural Language Processing, based on the experience of using these techniques in a few projects.
+This repo contains thoughts and guidance about the use of Natural Language Processing, based on the experience of using these techniques in a few projects here at the Data Science Hub in the Ministry of Justice.

+If you have any thoughts or feedback on any of this, especially if you disagree, please [email me](mailto:samuel.tazzyman@justice.gov.uk).

 ## Contents